A unified framework for learning with nonlinear model classes from arbitrary linear samples: Introduction

 Learning an unknown object (e.g., a vector, matrix or function) from a finite set of training data is a fundamental problem in applied mathematics and computer science.
 Typically, in modern settings, one seeks to learn an approximate representation in a nonlinear model class (also known as {an} approximation space or hypothesis set).
 It is also common to generate the training data randomly according to some distribution.
 Of critical importance in this endeavour is the question of learning guarantees.
 In other words: \textit{how much training data suffices to ensure good generalization, and how is this influenced by, firstly, the choice of model class, and secondly, the random process generating the training data?}

 This question has often been addressed for specific types of training data.
-For instance, in the case of function regression, the training data consists of pointwise evaluations of some target function, or in the case of computational imaging, the training data may consist of samples of the Fourier or Radon transform of some target image.
-It is also commonly studied {for} specific model classes, e.g., (linear or nonlinear) polynomial spaces \cite{adcock2022sparse} or (nonlinear) spaces of sparse vectors \cite{foucart2013mathematical,vidyasagar2019introduction}, spaces of low-rank matrices or tensors \cite{davenport2016overview,vidyasagar2019introduction}, spaces defined by generative models \cite{bora2017compressed}, single- \cite{gajjar2023active} or multi-layer neural networks \cite{adcock2021gap,adcock2021deep,adcock2022nearoptimal}, Fourier sparse functions \cite{erdelyi2020fourier}, (sparse) random feature models \cite{avron2017random,hashemi2023generalization} and many more.
+For instance, in the case of function regression, the training data is pointwise evaluations of some target function, or in the case of computational imaging, the training data may consist of samples of the Fourier or Radon transform of some target image.
+It is also commonly studied for specific model classes, e.g., (linear or nonlinear) polynomial spaces or (nonlinear) spaces of sparse vectors \cite{foucart2013mathematical,vidyasagar2019introduction}, spaces of low-rank matrices or tensors \cite{davenport2016overview,vidyasagar2019introduction}, spaces defined by generative models \cite{bora2017compressed}, single- or multi-layer neural networks \cite{gajjar2023active,adcock2021deep,adcock2025nearoptimal}, Fourier sparse functions \cite{erdelyi2020fourier}, (sparse) random feature models \cite{avron2017random,hashemi2023generalization} and many more.

-In this paper, we introduce a unified framework for learning with nonlinear model classes from arbitrary linear samples.
-The main features of this framework are: \begin{enumerate}[(i)] \item the target object is an element of a separable Hilbert space; \item each measurement is taken randomly and independently according to a random linear operator (which may differ from measurement to measurement); \item the measurements may be scalar- or vector-valued, or, in general, may take values in a Hilbert space; \item the measurements can be completely \textit{multimodal}, i.e., generated by different distributions of random linear operators, as long as a certain \textit{nondegeneracy} condition holds; \item the model class can be linear or nonlinear, but should be contained in (or covered by) a union of finite-dimensional subspaces; \item the resulting learning guarantees are given in terms of the \textit{variation} of the model class with respect to the sampling distributions. \end{enumerate} We present a series of examples to highlight the generality of this framework.
-In various cases, our resulting learning guarantees either include or improve known guarantees in the literature.
+In this paper, we introduce a unified framework for learning in arbitrary model classes from general linear measurements.
+Its main features are as follows: \begin{enumerate}[(i)] \item the target object is an element of a separable Hilbert space; \item each measurement is taken randomly and independently according to a random linear operator (which may differ from measurement to measurement); \item the measurements may be scalar- or vector-valued, or, in general, may take values in an infinite-dimensional Hilbert space; \item the measurements can be completely \textit{multimodal}, i.e., generated by different distributions of random linear operators, as long as a certain \textit{nondegeneracy} condition holds; \item the model class can be linear or nonlinear; \item the resulting learning guarantees are given in terms of the \textit{variation} of the model class with respect to the sampling distributions, plus certain \textit{entropy integrals}. \end{enumerate} Variation is a key concept that we introduce in this work, which describes how the model class interacts with the measurements.
+In tandem with suitable entropy integrals, which describe the complexity of the model class, it lies at the heart of our learning guarantees.
+After introducing these guarantees, we then present a series of examples to highlight the generality of this framework.
+In various cases, our resulting guarantees either include or improve known results in the literature.